dfinity/response-verification/examples/http-certification/assets/README.md

 }
 ```

-Next we have another simple function that will certify an asset for all encodings: Identity, Gzip and Brotli.
-This function leverages the `certify_asset_response` for the Identity encoding and `certify_asset_with_encoding` for the other encodings:
+Next is another simple function that will certify an asset for all encodings: Identity (the original), Gzip and Brotli.
+This function leverages the `certify_asset_response` for the Identity encoding and `certify_asset_with_encoding` for the other encodings.

 ```rust
 fn certify_asset(